 DIY American Girl Doll Clothes: American Girl Hoodie and Beanie

-We will now use the pair of the sock used in making the tights to make the hoodie and the beanie.
+We will now use the pair of socks used in making the tights to make the hoodie and the beanie.

 We will cut the sock in three and the image above shows it.
-Top part of the sock with one finished edge from the factory goes for sleeves.
-The top part we will cut at the sides too, we need two sleeves.
+The top part of the sock with one finished edge from the factory goes for the sleeves.
+For the top part, we will cut at the sides too, we need two sleeves.
 The length of the doll’s arms will give you the length to cut.

 The toe end of the sock goes for the beanie.